Rockies vs. Red Sox Player Props Betting Odds

 McMahon Stats

-- McMahon has 63 hits with 19 doubles, two triples, 10 home runs, 28 walks and 37 RBI.
+- McMahon has 64 hits with 19 doubles, three triples, 10 home runs, 30 walks and 37 RBI.
 He's also stolen four bases.

-- McMahon will look for his sixth straight game with a hit in this contest.
-In his last five games he is hitting .316 with a double, a home run, three walks and two RBI.
+- McMahon has picked up at least one hit in six straight games.
+During his last 10 outings he is hitting .275 with three doubles, a triple, a home run, five walks and four RBI.

 McMahon Recent Games